DAVOS-Saudi foreign minister calls claim that Crown Prince hacked Bezos phone 'absurd'

 DAVOS, Switzerland, Jan 22 (Reuters) - Saudi Arabia's Foreign Minister Prince Faisal bin Farhan Al Saud said on Wednesday that an allegation the kingdom's crown prince had been involved in a plot to hack the phone of Amazon AMZN.O founder Jeff Bezos was "absurd".

-"I think absurd is exactly the right word," Prince Faisal told Reuters in an interview in Davos.
-"The idea that the crown prince would hack Jeff Bezos’ phone is absolutely silly."
+"I think absurd is exactly the right word," Prince Faisal told Reuters in an interview at the World Economic Forum annual meeting in Davos.
+"The idea that the crown prince would hack Jeff Bezos' phone is absolutely silly."

-Two United Nations officials will report on Wednesday that there is enough evidence suggesting that Saudi Arabia had hacked Bezos' phone and both the kingdom and the United States should investigate, a person familiar with the matter said.
+Two United Nations officials will report on Wednesday that there is enough evidence suggesting that Saudi Arabia had hacked Bezos' phone and both the kingdom and the United States should investigate, a person familiar with the matter told Reuters earlier on Wednesday.

+The Saudi government has said it had nothing to do with that reporting.

+Prince Faisal said he was not concerned that the hacking allegation would shake the confidence of investors in Saudi Aria.
+The kingdom has faced scrutiny for the 2018 murder of Saudi journalist Jamal Khashoggi, who was also a columnist for the Bezos' owned Washington Post, and its handling of the case.

-He said he was not concerned that the UN statement would hurt foreign investment.
-"If there are concerns by some people, we will try to address those," he said.
+"We're very happy with our investment flow," Prince Faisal said.
+"If there are concerns by some people, we will try to address those."

-Separately, Prince Faisal said Saudi Arabia was open to talks with Tehran "but it is really up to Iran".
+Separately, Prince Faisal said Saudi Arabia was open to talks with Tehran and that "many countries" had offered to mediate talks between the two countries, but added that establishing the conditions for talks "is really up to Iran".

 He said Iran would have to accept it "cannot further its regional agenda through violence" as a condition for any talks.